Arihany/ComfyUI-JoyCaption/README.md

+---

+To anyone who made it this far:
+I’ve customized this to my own needs, so I won’t be submitting PRs.

+GGUF

+- Removed the standard node (only the advanced node remains).
+- Eliminated any global impact on ComfyUI.
+- Fixed potential VRAM leaks.
+- Reduced hallucinations with GGUF models.
+(That said, hallucinations are still common with GGUF.
+If you dislike that, use FP8 instead.)

+Since the remaining issues are due to model hallucination, I recommend setting Prompt Style to None and writing the System Prompt yourself.
+If you were already using the node, delete it and add it again.

+---

 # ComfyUI-JoyCaption

 Joy Caption is a ComfyUI custom node powered by the LLaVA model for efficient, stylized image captioning.
 Caption Tools nodes handle batch image processing and automatic separation of caption text.